6.30.2024

 But that is my dilemma - in looking at many of the Finnish scenarios in the book, they are often outnumbered, and even the difference in pilot skill between the two forces for any particular scenario does not seem to be great enough to recreate the historical record.
 To be honest, based on my readings (thus far just a couple of Osprey titles and perusing websites), I believe the Finnish ratings in Battles Above 4 to be too low, the Russians too comparable, or a combination of the two.
 I would even be, in some cases, tempted to give the Soviets a poor rating as found within the Korean War scenario book for Check Your 6!
 Jet Age (the dreaded -1 pilot).

 I have a few titles on their way, including what appears to be an amazing work, Finnish Aces: Their Planes and Units 1939-1945 by Kari Stenman and Karolina Holda.
-I plan to go through Lv 24 pilots as deeply as I can, accepting that this squadron's performance might have been the exception, but overall I believe that Finland's pilots were well trained, skillful, and far superior to most of their Soviet opponents.
+I plan to go through Lentolaivue 24 pilots as deeply as I can, accepting that this squadron's performance might have been the exception, but overall I believe that Finland's pilots were well trained, skillful, and far superior to most of their Soviet opponents.
 Mr. DeWitt mentions that he gives "green aircrew rating for aircrews that are not adequately trained or marginally trained new pilots that are in their first few engagements."
 I agree with that assessment, but not when it comes to Finland's pilot training and experience.
 More on this topic once I have a bit more source material.

 Neutrality Patrol - Ready for the Table

 I completed the less than enjoyable chore of adding magnets to a dozen planes today.
 I am actually getting much better at this task, with no issues with magnet waste and no glue stuck on my figures today, and in turn no foul language to speak of.
 The planes for today were German Bf.
 110s and Swiss Bf.109s my my Neutrality Patrol scenario (which one can download from the link to the upper right).
-These planes were painted by Chris Geisert and are all Raiden models.
+These planes were painted by Chris Geisert at I-94 and are all Raiden models.
 I really like the Swiss planes - the white cross on a red field really pops!

 I just have to fill out aircraft charts and this scenario is finally ready for the table - it has been a few years for this one.
 Once I do host this scenario I will post an after action report.